tr-sean/yotpo-reviews/README.txt

 = How do I use it? =

-There are several ways to utilize this plugin.
-After inputting all of the needed keys, you will need to do an initial import if you have existing reviews on Yotpo.
-From there you can go in and manually get reviews from the past 24 hours.
-For a more automated process, each time a review is posted, a webhook from Yotpo is fired which will automatically add any reviews from the previous 24 hours.
+Upon saving your settings, a scheduled event will be created which will run every 24 hours.
+This will check for new reviews to import from the previous day.

+In order to get all current reviews, prior to this plugin's installation/activation, you'll need to run the, "Run First Time Import" function by clicking the corresponding button.

+If you like, you can go in and manually get reviews from the past 24 hours, by clicking the "Run Manual Import" button.

-I do suggest going in every now-and-then and manually grabbing reviews just to make sure you have what you need.
-If you have reviews that are "rejected", the next time an import is run, they will be removed from the WooCommerce reviews.
+If you have reviews that are published then “rejected”, the next time an import is run, they will be removed from the WooCommerce reviews.

 = Do I need a Yotpo account? =